Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 For example, yeast-based products, such as FlockLeader Arrive, or probiotic powders designed specifically for chicks often contain live cultures and are designed uniquely for tiny birds.

-You should provide probiotics to day-old chicks and feed them for the first one to two weeks at least.
+You should provide probiotics to day-old chicks and feed them for the first one to two weeks, at least.

 If chicks appear weak, develop pasty vents, or stop eating, provide a probiotic/electrolyte mix (the products commonly sold for brooding) to restart their digestion.

-Pullets, & Layers:
+Pullets & Layers:

 By the time pullets reach 6–8 weeks old, they should switch to adult formulations.
 Probiotics support growth in pullets and then egg production.

-By providing the layer the right probiotics, in theory, her gut microbiome should be stable.
+By providing the layer with the right probiotics, in theory, her gut microbiome should be stable.
 If gut microbiomes are stable, the layer should consistently lay eggs and have fewer ‘off’ periods.

-For adult chickens, birds should have access to poultry wide blends of probiotics (liquid or powder) to support health and egg quality.
+For adult chickens, birds should have access to poultry-wide blends of probiotics (liquid or powder) to support health and egg quality.

 Broilers (Meat Chickens):